 Marin Montaña (Spain)

-Coming in March 2022, Spain’s gay ski week is back.
 Taking place in the north of Spain, Mari Montaña is the premier LGBT+ ski week in Europe and one of two events in Spain.
-The original Snow Queer Festival will not take place in 2022, but all things look positive for Marin Montaña to go on.
 The 4-day event has a long weekend full of activities including skiing, wellness, drag shows, parties and relaxation, celebrations plus much, much more.
-From March 3-6, 2022, the event will take place at the Panticosa Spa Resort.
+The event takes place in early March at the Panticosa Spa Resort.
 The ski resort itself has more than 180km of slopes to explore.
-Though not as long-running as its gay ski week cousins in the Alps like European Gay Ski Week or Arosa Gay Ski Week, Mari Montaña is the only gay ski event in Spain taking place in 2022.
+Though not as long-running as its gay ski week cousins in the Alps like European Gay Ski Week or Arosa Gay Ski Week, Mari Montaña is not to be missed.
 Plus the prices for the festival are a bargain compared to those you’ll find in France or Switzerland.

 Whistler Pride and Ski Festival is another big gay ski week in the LGBTQ+ friendly country of Canada.
 This time taking place in late January in the scenic lakeside village of Whistler, surrounded by a stunning arctic wonderland.
 In 2010 it was host to the Vancouver Winter Olympics and Paralympic Games due to it being a prime location for winter sports with varied mountainous slopes.
 At Whistler Pride and Ski Festival there's skiing and snowboarding all week – of course – but also a pool party, snowball fight, axe-throwing contests, drag shows and other social and cultural activities.
 All topped off by an extravagant Pride parade, where skiers swoop down the slopes in a myriad of colorful clothes while brandishing rainbow flags and a massive pride flag.